opennetworkinglab/aether-docs/edge_deployment/sdfabric_deployment.rst

 Assumed we would like to set up the **ace-example** pod in the production environment.

-1. open the **tools/ace_env**
+1. open the **tools/ace_config.yaml** (You should already have this file when you finish VPN bootstrap stage)
 2. fill out all required variables
-3. import the environment variables from **tools/ace_env**
-4. perform the makefile command to generate configuration and directory for TOST
+3. perform the makefile command to generate configuration and directory for TOST
-5. update **onos-netcfg.json** for ONOS
+4. update **onos.yaml** for ONOS
-6. update **${hostname}-chassis-config.pb.txt** for Stratum
+5. update **${hostname}-chassis-config.pb.txt** for Stratum
-7. update all switch IPs in **telegraf.yaml**
-8. commit your change and open the Gerrit patch
+6. commit your change and open the Gerrit patch

 .. code-block:: console

-  vim tools/ace_env
+  vim tools/ace_config.yaml
-  source tools/ace_env
   make -C tools/  tost
-  vim production/ace-example/tost/onos/onos-netcfg.json
+  vim production/ace-example/tost/onos/onos.yaml
   vim production/ace-example/tost/stratum/*${hostname}-chassis-config.pb.txt**
-  vim production/ace-example/tost/telegraf/telegraf.yam
   git add commit
   git review